lucrussell/docker-saltstack/README.md

         replicas: 1

 ## Using Salt States
-Two volumes are mapped in docker-comopse.yml:
+Two volumes are mapped in docker-compose.yml:

 - `master-etc-salt`: this allows modifying the `master` config file.
 Restart the master if you change this
 - `master-srv-salt`: this allows editing the Salt state files

+To use the Salt state files, edit the files in `master-srv-salt`, then use the usual Salt commands to apply those changes to minions.

 ## Useful Commands
 Commands starting with `salt` should be run on the Salt master.